exercism/v3/languages/common-lisp/exercises/concept/basic-lists/.meta/design.md

 ## Implementing

 Remember that this is a basic exercise.
 It's important to have strong grasp on basic list manipulation and usage, but mastering all of the details is unimportant at this stage.

-## Help

-If you have any questions while implementing the exercise, please post the questions as comments in this issue.